Movie Poster for A Quiet Place: Day One

 “A Quiet Place: Day One” (2024) is the third film in the “Quiet Place” franchise and is a prequel to “A Quiet Place” (2018), which took place 471 days later.
 There are no appearances from the original cast.
 Instead, the film stands alone and follows Samira, nicknamed Sam (Lupita Nyong’o), and her cat Frodo (Schnitzel and Nico) as they navigate Manhattan on the first day when the creatures landed on Earth looking like a meteor shower.
 Along the way, she crosses paths with Eric (Joseph Quinn, who resembles Dominic West), a foreigner studying in the US, and they help each other survive and get what they need.

 If you saw the trailers, they are a little misleading.
-The story appears to go in a different direction than originally planned, which makes since director Jeff Nichols quit.
+The story appears to go in a different direction than originally planned, which makes sense since director Jeff Nichols quit.
 Originally it appeared to be about a community, ensemble survival story with people of color and queer folk before it became predominately focused on Sam.
 The generator scene changes which characters wear the metaphorical red shirt.
 Djimon Hounsou’s role gets severely cut though he gets maybe one to two meaty scenes.
 If you are a Denis O’Hare fan and were excited to see him and his character’s onscreen significant other, an actor whom I did not recognize from the brief clip, do not bother coming but those characters get absolutely zero screentime.
 The trailers for “A Quiet Place: Day One” did not provide a lot of context about Sam and her relationship to all the other characters, and it is not necessary to spoil it here though other reviewers probably will.
 It is the only aspect of the film that feels fresh, and it never entirely works.
 Disclaimer: I have not yet seen “A Quiet Place Part II” (2020) so it is possible that I missed something germane, but Cillian Murphy means that I’ll see it one day.
-Get it!

 If you have seen one apocalyptic event razing Manhattan, you have seen “A Quiet Place: Day One.”
 If you are tired of watching Manhattan get destroyed, then you should probably skip it.
 Most of the film was not shot on location, but at least the film bribed moviegoers with the breathtaking view of the skyline upon arrival.
 I used to love a good apocalypse, but after 9/11, it is not the same, and I’m tired of watching my hometown get destroyed for entertainment.
 Also two decades later, using the same imagery of 9/11 is old and exploitive.
 Expect the fog of debris and dust coating everyone.
 If you really must watch fresh destruction and mayhem of a major US city, then check out Alex Garland’s “Civil War” (2024).
 It was realistic that New Yorkers would figure out fairly quickly how to dodge death, but it also has people doing dumb things regularly, which is enervating.
 As a believer in euthanasia, it strains suspension of disbelief that people would actually commit suicide by making noise.
 Anyone who watches a nature documentary knows that human beings would instinctually fear any creature that would kill them mercilessly.
 Also if you are going to raid a pharmacy for medicine, maybe don’t get a single box of painkillers.